 Doug was a very nice man in his late 60s.
 He was heading home to Philadelphia after a week-long visit with his daughter and her family.
-He had just met his newest granddaughter, who was just six weeks old.
+He had just met his newest granddaughter.
+She was barely six weeks old.
 She joins a big brother and two older cousins who live on the west coast.
-He mentioned that after the winter we had up north, he was wondering if he should move closer to one of his daughters and grandkids since both live in much warmer climates, that sounded pretty good.
+He mentioned that after the winter we had up north, maybe it was time to relocate.
+To that end, he wondered if he should move closer to one of his daughters and grandkids.
+Since they both live in much warmer climates, that sounded pretty good.

 Doug is retired and “loving every minute” of it.
 Back in the late 1990s, he tinkered with the idea that he might like to retire early.
 He was approaching his 30-year work anniversary in fundraising and public relations.
-He had a punishing schedule for all those years while raising his girls, and was ready for a quieter and more manageable life.
+He kept a punishing schedule all those years while raising his girls.
+Doug knew he was ready for a quieter and more manageable life.

-So, at 55, he retired.
 He sold his car and declared, “That was the best day of my life!”
-He does not miss that car, the commute or the traffic one bit.
+Doug does not miss that car, the commute or the traffic one bit.
 He has mastered the public transportation system and walks several miles most days.
 Doug says that making those changes, shedding all of his big material goods, was so liberating that he’s never once looked back.

 He found that he enjoys cooking and experiments with new recipes frequently.
 He goes to the market for fresh produce and new ideas two or three times a week.
 While never much of a recycler, he finds that he is now mindful of not wasting.
 Managing to a budget is not that hard, and it keeps him focused and more creative.

 Doug’s daughters are clearly the light of his life.
-He has a new computer so that he can stay in close touch with his grandkids by Skyping every week or so.
-He has become a fan of frequent flier miles that he accumulates on his credit card.
-He pays for everything on his rewards credit card and manages to get several trips on miles each year.
+He has a new computer so that he can stay in close touch with his grandkids.
+They enjoy Skyping every week or so.
+He has become a fan of the frequent flier miles he accumulates on his credit card.
+Doug pays for everything on his rewards credit card and manages to get several trips on miles each year.

-I think Doug might just be on to something…I will dig deeper into my plan and ask some of the hard questions.
+I think Doug might just be on to something.
+I’ll have to dig deeper into my plan and ask some of the hard questions.
 What am I really willing to give up?
 What am I willing to trade for a simpler, freer lifestyle?
 Where would I really like to live?
 And, do I really need a swimming pool at my new house?